We’re open today from 10 AM—4 PM

 When you own a life insurance policy with accumulated cash value, you're essentially sitting on a cash reserve.
 When the original purpose for the protection no longer applies—such as to educate children now grown or to provide financial security for a spouse now deceased—your life insurance can be redirected to help support a worthwhile cause.
-One option is simply to name the Museum of Contemporary Art San Diego as the primary beneficiary.
+One option is to name the Museum of Contemporary Art San Diego as the primary beneficiary.
 (Naming MCASD as beneficiary while you retain ownership of the policy, however, does not qualify you for an income tax deduction.)
-Or, you can name us as the beneficiary and also assign the Museum ownership of the policy as a current charitable gift.
-Please contact.
-MCASD if you have questions or would like to make a gift of life insurance.
+Or, you can name us as the beneficiary and assign the Museum ownership of the policy as a current charitable gift.
+Please contact MCASD if you have questions or want to make a life insurance gift.

-Before donating or bequeathing artwork to MCASD, please contact us so we may verify that the gift passes the related use test.
-This must be done on an item by item basis.
-In order to claim a tax deduction, you also will be required to obtain a qualified appraisal by a qualified appraiser.
+Before donating or bequeathing artwork to MCASD, please contact us so we may verify that the gift passes the related-use test.
+This must be done on an item-by-item basis.
+To claim a tax deduction, you also will be required to obtain a qualified appraisal by a qualified appraiser.

 Please note that laws passed by Congress in recent years have severely restricted the previously popular practice of gifting fractional interests of personal property.
-Fractional interest gifts are unlikely to be accepted any longer and if you have already made such a gift you may want to contact your tax advisor to make sure you are following the new rules.
+Fractional interest gifts are unlikely to be accepted any longer, and if you have already made such a gift, you may want to contact your tax advisor to ensure you are following the new rules.
 Please contact MCASD if you have questions or would like to make a gift of artwork or other tangible property.

 A charitable lead trust is usually established with assets such as stock that you hope will appreciate in value over time.
 The trust then pays Museum of Contemporary Art San Diego an income for a number of years, which you select.
 The longer the length of time, the better the tax savings.
 When the term is up, the remaining trust assets go to you, your family or other beneficiaries you select.
 This is an excellent way to transfer property to family members down the line (typically children and grandchildren) at a minimal cost.